 The Society has continued to grow both in artifacts and attendance.
 Added to the MCHS museum was Mooresburg’s One Room Schoolhouse which was purchased from the Danville School District in 1964 and opened as a museum in 1966.
 The schoolhouse museum houses artifacts which include many pertaining to early education of Christopher Sholes, inventor of the typewriter.

-In 2010 the Society purchased the building adjacent to the Montgomery House which was built by Daniel Montgomery Boyd, grandson of Daniel Montgomery.
+In 2010 the Society purchased the building adjacent to the Montgomery House, which was built by Daniel Montgomery Boyd, grandson of Daniel Montgomery, to enlarge their collection space.
 The Danville Elks purchased the Boyd Home in 1923 which housed their organization until 1999 when they built a new building outside of Danville.
-The MCHS is renovating the Boyd House and a portion of the building will be the home of a Mining and Manufacturing Museum.
+The MCHS opened the completed ‘Military Room and Victorian Parlor’ to the public in September 2017.

 The Montgomery House has new and updated displays and the ‘Military Room’ has new additions for you to enjoy.
 The ‘Business & Industry Room’ showcases Montour County’s mining, iron and farming, business and manufacturing history.
 Non-members $10, members and students under 18 free. (memberships available)

 The Montgomery House Museum and The Boyd House Museum will close for the winter on Sunday Oct.
 29. The Museums can be opened by appointment anytime during the year by calling 570-271-0830 or 570-275-8528 (please ask about fees for groups).
 Leave a message, name and phone number so your call can be returned.

 The Genealogy Room, in the Boyd House Museum is close Oct 31 but you can email your requests to MCHS.
 The Genealogy Room is filled with Montour County resources for researching your family tree. (the Museum is not open for tours during this time.